 Amsterdam fills my thoughts

 As our country’s most beautiful city

 # – There are around 2,500 boat houses on canals in Amsterdam.
-In most of them people are living and they are among the most expensive accommodations in the city.
-Interesting fact is, not all of them are home to people, but there is a one which is a hotel for cats.
+In most of them, people are living, and they are among the most expensive accommodations in the city.
+An interesting fact is, not all of them are home to people, but there is a one which is a hotel for cats.